TzuriLabs/awesome-cyber-security/README.md

 - [Relational Database fundamentals with SQL (Freecodecamp)](https://www.freecodecamp.org/learn/relational-database/) - A course that teaches relational database concepts and SQL for querying and managing databases.
 - [Backend API fundamentals using Expressjs (Freecodecamp)](https://www.freecodecamp.org/learn/back-end-development-and-apis/) - A course focused on building backend APIs using Express.js, teaching how to handle HTTP requests and data.

+### Cyber Security Learning Platforms

+- [HackTheBox Academy](https://academy.hackthebox.com) - A learning platform by HackTheBox offering structured courses on hacking and cybersecurity skills.
+- [TryHackMe](https://tryhackme.com) - An interactive site where users can learn and practice cybersecurity with hands-on labs and challenges.
+- [Portswigger Web Security Learning](https://portswigger.net/web-security/learning-paths) - A resource that teaches web security through guided learning paths and interactive labs focused on real-world vulnerabilities.
+- [CyberDefenders](https://cyberdefenders.org/) - A platform providing blue team (defense) challenges and training for cybersecurity professionals.
+- [CryptoHack](https://cryptohack.org/) - A platform focused on cryptography challenges, helping users learn and practice breaking cryptographic systems.
+- [Pwnable](https://pwnable.tw/) - A site with reverse engineering and binary exploitation challenges designed to improve hacking skills.
+- [PwnCollege](https://pwn.college/) - An educational platform offering courses on cybersecurity, with a focus on binary exploitation and advanced topics.
+- [Crackmes](https://crackmes.one/) - A community-driven platform where users can solve reverse engineering challenges (crackmes) to enhance their skills.

 ### Books

 - [Web Application Hacker's Handbook](https://books.google.co.id/books/about/The_Web_Application_Hacker_s_Handbook.html?id=NSBHAAAAQBAJ&source=kp_book_description&redir_esc=y) - A comprehensive guide to discovering, exploiting, and securing web application vulnerabilities.